kubernetes-sigs/kustomize/kyaml/openapi/README.md

 make schema
 ```

-You can specify a specific version with the "VERSION"
+You can specify a specific version with the "API_VERSION"
 parameter.
 The default version is v1.19.1.
 Here is an
 example for fetching the data for v1.14.1.
 ```
-make schema VERSION=v1.14.1
+make schema API_VERSION=v1.14.1
 ```

 This will update the [OpenAPI schema].